 In contrast, low radio frequencies are good for gaining longer ranges to transmit your signal.
 So, as up against the higher radio frequency of UHF, VHF enables the transmission to longer distances.

 Also, in the other nutshell, radio services that usually work mostly indoors and inside buildings work best with UHF.
-There are many smaller openings and shafts in buildings and the shorter wavelengths travel really well through these.
+There are many smaller openings and shafts in buildings and the shorter wavelengths travel well through these.
+If you’re interested in the best two-way radios, check this article.

 So, services utilizing UHF often resort to repeaters to extend the effective range of the signal.